-And it doesn't only apply to professionals, because school children's cognitive performance can also be hindered through the omission of breakfast meals (Chang & Walker, 1998).
+And it doesn't only apply to professionals because school children's cognitive performance can also be hindered through the omission of breakfast meals (Chang & Walker, 1998).
 Kennedy & Scholey (2000) examined the effects of micronutrients and herbal supplements on performance.
-Smith et al. (1999) examined effects of caffine and other stimulants, and Messier (2004) in a review of recent studies showed how carbohydrates are a key component in the moderation of memory performance.
+Smith et al. (1999) examined the effects of caffeine and other stimulants, and Messier (2004) in a review of recent studies showed how carbohydrates are a key component in the moderation of memory performance.

 The research is convincing, however, when applying the principles laid out here, we must caution against making blanket assumptions.
 Results may apply to the majority of people most of the time, but they may not apply to you specifically.
 So always make yourself the guinea pig in your own experiments.
 Trial a new idea for a while and if it fits your lifestyle, dietary requirements and produces desired results then keep doing it.
 If it doesn't then drop it and try something else.

 That said, glucose is the favoured fuel source for the brain and without it, cognitive function suffers.
 If you can’t concentrate, you're irritable and you have blurry focus, then it’s likely you need a meal, or a rest or both.
 Smith & Miles (1986a) found that human performance follows particular rhythms throughout the day and following these rhythms is important.
 This might explain why some people perform better in the evening rather than first thing in the morning.